raganwald/raganwald.github.com/_posts/2016-04-19-the-sieve-of-eratosthenes.md

 Instead of thinking of "crossing numbers out of a list," let's think of the sieve in the title: Let's imagine we are going to build an actual sieve, a filter that takes another list of numbers and 'filters out' the ones that aren't prime.

 We are going to need some operations.
 From here on in, all operations assume that they are dealing with _ordered lists_.
-We won't give them fancy names like `mergeOrderedList`, we'll just call them `merge` or whatever, and if we were bundling them up for use eleswhere, we'd namespace them in a module.
+We won't give them fancy names like `mergeOrderedList`, we'll just call them `merge` or whatever, and if we were bundling them up for use elsewhere, we'd namespace them in a module.

-We've seen `take` above: Ittransforms a possibly infinite iterator into a finite iterator with at most `numberToTake` elements. `merge` performs a naïve merge of two ordered iterators. `unique` removes duplicates from an ordered list.
-And `destructure` takes any iterable and returns an object with teh first element and the remainder of the iterable's elements.
+We've seen `take` above: It transforms a possibly infinite iterator into a finite iterator with at most `numberToTake` elements. `merge` performs a naïve merge of two ordered iterators. `unique` removes duplicates from an ordered list.
+And `destructure` takes any iterable and returns an object with the first element and the remainder of the iterable's elements.
 It's designed to be used with JavaScript's destructuring assignment.

 {% highlight javascript %}
 // General-Purpose Lazy Operations